Quick Breastfeeding Tips

-- Look Out for Breast Infection - If you experience a fever or painful lumps and redness in your breasts, you should seek medical attention immediately.
+Look Out for Breast Infections.
+If you experience a fever or painful lumps and redness in your breasts, you should seek medical attention immediately.

-- Postpone Using Artificial Nipples - If you are going to be breastfeeding your baby, avoid introducing pacifiers or other artificial nipples too early.
-Artificial nipples require a different sucking action than the real thing, and it can be easy for the baby to become confused.
-Try to wait until after a couple weeks of breastfeeding before introducing any sort of fake nipples.
+Postpone Using Artificial Nipples.
+If you are going to be breastfeeding your baby, avoid introducing pacifiers or other artificial nipples too early.
+Artificial nipples require a different sucking action than the real thing, and it can be easy for your baby to become confused.
+Try to wait until after a couple weeks of breastfeeding, before introducing any type of fake nipple.

-- No Supplements Needed - There is no need to supplement breastfeeding with sugar water or formula.
-Neither of these come close to comparing with the nutritional complexity of your breast milk, and they may interfere with the baby's appetite for breastfeeding and lead to a diminished milk supply.
-Breastfeeding your baby more often will in turn cause you to produce more milk.
+No Supplements Needed.
+There is no need to supplement breastfeeding with sugar water or formula.
+Neither of these come close to comparing with the nutritional complexity of your breast milk, and they may interfere with your baby's appetite for breastfeeding and lead to a diminished milk supply.
+Breastfeeding your baby more often will, in turn, cause you to produce more milk.

-- Engorgement - When you first begin breastfeeding, you will be producing a lot of milk, which can make your breasts big, hard, and painful.
+Engorgement.
+When you first begin breastfeeding, you will be producing a lot of milk, which can make your breasts big, hard, and painful.
 You can help to ease this engorgement by breastfeeding frequently until your body adjusts to produce only as much as the baby needs.
-While your body adjusts, you can help to relieve the pain by applying warm, wet compresses or taking warm baths.
-Some over-the-counter pain relievers will help, but consult your doctor before taking any sort of drug, since it may be passed through your milk to the baby.
+While your body adjusts, you can help to relieve the pain by applying warm, wet compresses, or taking warm baths.
+Some over-the-counter pain relievers will help, but consult your doctor before taking any sort of drug, because it may be passed through your milk to the baby.

-- Stay Healthy - A mother who is breastfeeding needs to eat a healthy diet in order to produce enough good milk.
+Stay Healthy.
+A mother who is breastfeeding needs to eat a healthy diet in order to produce enough good milk.
 You should try and get an extra 500 calories a day, drink 6 to 8 glasses of fluids, and avoid drugs, alcohol, caffeine, and smoke.
-You should also rest as much as possible while breastfeeding, since breast infections are aggravated by fatigue.
+You should also rest as much as possible while breastfeeding, because breast infections are aggravated by fatigue.